Active case

 • Young women often view and describe themselves differently after being on Instagram.
 Their self-perceptions changed from “multi-dimensional” and “centered” to “not in control,” “dark,” “boxed in,” “low esteem” and “anxious.”

-• Mental health outcomes related to negative self-perceptions can cause eating disorders, body dysmorphia, body dissatisfaction, depression and loneliness.
+• Poor self-esteem can cause or contribute to eating disorders, body dysmorphia, body dissatisfaction, depression and loneliness.

 Parents and others are filing lawsuits against Meta, the parent company of Facebook and Instagram.
 The Instagram lawsuits allege that these apps are connected to addictive behavior and serious mental health consequences among young people.